pyglet/pyglet/doc/programming_guide/media.rst

 Audio drivers
 -------------

-pyglet can use OpenAL, XAudio2, DirectSound, or Pulseaudio to play back audio.
-Only one of these drivers can be used in an application.
-In most cases you won't need to concern yourself with choosing a driver, but you can manually select one if desired.
-This must be done before the :py:mod:`pyglet.media` module is loaded.
+pyglet can use OpenAL, XAudio2, DirectSound, or PulseAudio to play sound.
+Only one driver can be used at a time, but the selection can be changed by altering the configuration and restarting the program.

+The default driver preference order works well for most users.
+However, you may override it by setting a different preference sequence before the :py:mod:`pyglet.media` module is loaded.
+See :ref:`guide-audio-driver-order` to learn more.

 The available drivers depend on your operating system:

     .. list-table::